automationiberia/casc-demo/README.md

-# superadmin
+# CASC-DEMO

 ## Description

 This repository give us a place to maintain a control versions of the every object in an Ansible Automation Controller.

-CasC (Configuration as Code)  means the posibility of define every object of Ansible Automation Controller as code in a git repository.
+CasC (Configuration as Code)  means the possibility of define every object of Ansible Automation Controller as code in a git repository.
 In this lab, we have defined two environments (dev and pro) to do the CasC and interact with a gitops approach between them.

 ## Steps to test the CasC approach
 ### Day-Zero from CLI